SummaryRead the full fact sheet

 Breast reduction surgery

 Overly large breasts can cause some women both health and emotional problems.
-The physical discomfort may include back, neck and shoulder pain, and skin irritation beneath the breast crease.
+The physical discomfort may include , and , and skin irritation beneath the breast crease.
 The weight of excess breast tissue can restrict a woman’s ability to lead an active life.
 Some women also feel very self-conscious about having large breasts.

 If you are concerned about the way you look or are thinking about cosmetic treatments to boost your confidence, there are alternatives.
 Talking to a counsellor or psychologist may help you overcome your concerns about your appearance.